Cardinals acquire Kenyan Drake from Dolphins

 TEMPE, Ariz.
+(AP) — Suddenly short on running backs, the Cardinals have traded for help.

-(AP) — The Arizona Cardinals have acquired running back Kenyan Drake from the Miami Dolphins for a conditional sixth-round draft pick in 2020.
+Arizona acquired Kenyan Drake from the Miami Dolphins for a conditional sixth-round pick in 2020 on Monday, giving the Cardinals (3-4-1) a healthy backfield option heading into Thursday’s game against the undefeated San Francisco 49ers (7-0).

+It remains to be seen how quickly Drake can adjust to the new offense with just a few practice days.
+The Cardinals are optimistic.

+“From what I’ve heard, he’s a smart player and he’s eager to learn,” Arizona coach Kliff Kingsbury said.
+“We’ll give him enough to where he can execute at a high level.
+We’re excited — he’s an explosive back, can do it all out of the backfield and I know he’s fired up to get this opportunity.”

-The 25-year-old Drake is in his fourth season in the league and gives the Cardinals some depth at the banged-up running back position.
+The 25-year-old Drake is in his fourth season and gives the Cardinals an experienced player at the banged-up running back position.

 Starter David Johnson has missed most of the past two weeks with an ankle injury and backup Chase Edmonds injured his hamstring in the team’s 31-9 loss to the New Orleans Saints on Sunday.

+Kingsbury said Edmonds was “doubtful” for Thursday’s game but didn’t know if he’d be out longer.
+Edmonds had the best game of his career with 126 yards rushing and three touchdowns in a win over the New York Giants on Oct.
+20.

 Drake has played in six games this season, running for 174 yards and averaging 3.7 yards per carry.